MetricCalc

 MM to Inches

-Convert precise metric specs into inches without losing the original millimeter scale.
+Convert detailed metric specifications into inches while keeping the original millimeter scale easy to compare.

 ft